The Marvelous Land Of Oz

 the ground where the tent had been pitched, being Just before

-gates, was hard and smooth; and while the Ant still crawled about,
+city gates, was hard and smooth; and while the Ant still crawled about,

 Glinda